pourmalek/CovidLongitudinalwithSRIV/README.md

 **Compare predictions of periodically updated international COVID-19 pandemic models with official reports of the countries to the World Health Organization.**

+Deaths predicted by the models are compared with deaths officially reported.

+Cases predicted by the models are compared with cases officially reported.

+Infections predicted by IHME and IMPE do not have "reported" counterparts.

+<br/><br/>

 * Models:

 DELP: DELPHI.
 Differential Equations Lead to Predictions of Hospitalizations and Infections.
 COVID-19 pandemic model named DELPHI developed by Massachusetts Institute of Technology, Cambridge. https://covidanalytics.io/projections